YUSU-Dev/Vue-Components/README.md

 The included index.html document can be used for local testing.

+If the page has [Select2](https://select2.org/) loaded, the two select dropdowns will load as searchable select2 dropdowns

 ## Parameters
 ---
 The ```<events>``` component can be passed the following arguments to change what is displayed: